haoyung/haoyung.github.io/_posts/en/2023-11-01-Achieving High Extraction with Low Agitation.md

 The steps below use the [Orea V3](https://shop.orea.uk/products/orea-brewer-v3-mk2) with [negotiated](https://shop.orea.uk/products/negotiator-tool) [flat filter papers](https://shop.orea.uk/products/orea-flat-paper-filter-type-g) and the disperser from [Pulsar](https://nextlevelbrewer.com/pulsar-brewer/) as examples.

-1. Fold a cross pattern on Orea's flat filter paper, negotiate it into the dripper using the negotiator and pre-wet it.
+1. Fold a cross pattern on Orea's flat filter paper, negotiate it into the dripper using the negotiator, and pre-wet it.
-2. Measure 16g of coffee, grind and transfer to the dripper.
+2. Measure 16g of coffee, grind, and transfer to the dripper.
 3. Flatten and distribute the coffee evenly with the WDT tool.
 4. Begin timing, add 40g of water for blooming. **Do not use the disperser yet**.
 5. Stir gently with the WDT tool (Wet WDT) immediately after blooming, avoiding vigorous stirring to minimize clogging risk.
-6. After Wet WDT, perform a gentle spin (i.e. Rao Spin) to ensure the coffee bed is flat and without holes poked by the WDT tool.
+6. After Wet WDT, perform a gentle spin (i.e., Rao Spin) to ensure the coffee bed is flat and without holes poked by the WDT tool.
 7. Situate the Pulsar disperser over the dripper.
 The disperser weighs 50g, so the total weight shown on the scale at this time is 90g.
 8. At the 1-minute mark, pour in 70g of water, starting with a larger amount for even distribution, then continue pouring at about 2.5–3g/s in the center.
 9. Level out the coffee bed with a gentle spin.
-10. Repeat step 8. and 9. when roughly 0.5–1cm of water remains above the coffee bed.
+10. Repeat steps 8 and 9 when roughly 0.5–1cm of water remains above the coffee bed.
 Repeat this four times, and the total weight shown on the scale should be 370g, indicating a total water usage of 320g (because the disperser weighs 50g).
 11. Allow the water to fully drain.
 The total brew time should be between 7–9 minutes, but as long as it's under 10 minutes, flavor should not be adversely affected.
 12. Finish by re-mineralizing with [Lotus Coffee Brew Water](https://lotuscoffeeproducts.com/), adding one drop each of CaCl<sub>2</sub> and MgCl<sub>2</sub> solutions, and two drops of NaHCO<sub>3</sub>, achieving roughly 15 ppm as CaCO<sub>3</sub> for Ca<sup>2+</sup>, Mg<sup>2+</sup>, and HCO<sub>3</sub><sup>-</sup>.